 As the name suggests, a start-up loan is offered to cover the expenditure incurred when setting a new business venture.
 The borrower does not have a business vintage to support the loan application and the credit history is not the best.
 An applicable interest rate, loan amount and tenure are decided upon only after the lender takes into consideration the expected turnover figures of the business.
 The business has to be established for a certain period before a startup loan is sanctioned.

 A working capital loan is one that can be used to overcome any kind of financial crunch in the daily operations of the business.
 This type of loan is especially helpful when there is a sudden need for cash flow to meet the demands of a season or manufacturing expense.
 Working capital loans are best suited for retailers, traders, manufacturers and other entities that undertake import and export.

-A loan against property is a good fit for when businesses demand a loan amount of more than ₹ 50 Lakhs.
-As the name suggests, this loan is offered with the security of a property.
-The tenure offered with a loan against property ranges between 10 to 20 years.
-The applicant must mortgage the property in order to be eligible for funds through a loan against property.
+A loan against property is a good fit for when businesses demand a loan amount of more than ₹50 Lakhs.
+You can get a loan against property by mortgaging your business or personal property for tenures ranging up to 20 years.
 The loan can be acquired by providing any kind of property, whether commercial or residential.
 The lender offers up to 70% of the value of the property through the loan.
-To avail this type of business loan, lenders must especially ensure that the property in question is free from any kind of litigation.
+To avail this type of business loan, lenders must ensure that the property in question is free from any kind of litigation.